Herod Agrippa: Family

 Herod Agrippa was born in Caesarea Maritima around 11 BC.
 He was the son of Aristobulus IV, one of the children that Herod the Great had with Mariamne the Hasmonean.
 His mother was Berenice, daughter of Salome, daughter of Antipater the Idumaean and sister of Herod the Great.
 Herod the Great was therefore both the paternal grandfather and the maternal great-uncle of Agrippa, and Agrippa thus descends from both the Hasmonean and Herodian dynasties.
-His parents marked the Roman status of this Jewish prince by giving him the name of Marcus Vipsanius Agrippa, a close collaborator of Emperor Augustus.
+His parents marked the Roman status of this Jewish prince by naming him after Marcus Vipsanius Agrippa, a close collaborator of Emperor Augustus.

 Herod the Great, a ruler perceived as a ruthless usurper by his subjects, was a devoted supporter of the Roman Empire and promoted its cause throughout his kingdom.
 His reign was characterized by violence and numerous family intrigues as he had 10 wives.
-In 29 BC, Herod executed his wife Mariamne (Agrippa’s grandmother).
+In 29 BC, Herod executed his wife Mariamne (Agrippa's grandmother).
 In 7 BC, when Agrippa was just three or four years old, Herod had two of his sons (Agrippa's father Aristobulus IV and his uncle Alexander) executed following more palace intrigues.
-These events also led to the executions of Antipater, a son Herod had with Doris, and Costobarus, Agrippa’s maternal grandfather, three years later.
+These events also led to the executions of Antipater, a son Herod had with Doris, and Costobarus, Agrippa's maternal grandfather, three years later.
 Herod was responsible for the deaths of many members of the Hasmonean dynasty and its supporters, almost wiping them out entirely.
 However, he spared the children of Aristobulus IV (including Agrippa, Herod, Aristobulus Minor, Herodias, and Mariamne).